 Key Man Insurance

 Traditionally this type of cover would insure a company against a loss in profits should a key team member or director die.

-Even if the proceeds of any claim are paid to the company, if the ‘key man’ is a substantial shareholder, then the cover may not be tax deductible, as the benefits would pass to the family of the diseased, providing a personal benefit as well as a business one.
+Even if the proceeds of any claim are paid to the company, if the ‘key man’ is a substantial shareholder, then the cover may not be tax deductible, as the benefits would pass to the family of the deceased, providing a personal benefit as well as a business one.

 There is a new breed of keyman policy called ‘relevant life’ that uses a specific trust to help SMEs provide tax efficient death in service for employees including directors.
 With this plan premiums are an allowable expense, there is no benefit in kind considerations for the employee and most importantly of all, in the event of a claim, the proceeds are tax-free too.

 There are limits to the cover allowed which are based on earnings but relevant life can be a far more tax efficient way of protecting the loved ones of an entrepreneur than mainstream keyman policies.